vatpac-technology/sops/docs/enroute/brisbane/TRT.md

     <span class="hotline">**TRT** -> **BRM ADC**</span>: "Via SAFIR, FD621”
     <span class="hotline">**BRM ADC** -> **TRT**</span>: "FD621"

-The Standard Assignable level from TRT(ASH) to BRM ADC is `A060`, any other level must be prior coordinated.
+The standard assignable level from TRT(ASH) to BRM ADC is `A060`, any other level must be prior coordinated.

 ### CIN TCU
 #### Airspace